codehugger/jquery-rangepicker/README.md

-jquery-rangepicker
+jQuery-rangepicker
 ==================

-A convenient date range picker for jQuery
+A convenient date range picker for jQuery.